From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Permutation extractors

 \begin{definition}[Condenser] A function $C : \{0,1\}^n \times S \to \{0,1\}^{n'}$ is an $(n,k) \to_{\e} (n', k')$ \emph{condenser} if for every $X$ with min-entropy at least $k$, $C(X, U_S)$ is $\e$-close to a distribution with min-entropy $k'$ when $U_S$ is uniformly distributed on $S$.
 A condenser $C$ is \emph{strong} if $(U_S, C(X, U_S))$ is $\e$-close to $(U_S, Z)$ for some random variable $Z$ such that for all $y \in S$, $Z|_{U_S = y}$ has min-entropy at least $k$.

-A condenser is \emph{explicit} if it is computable in polynomial time in $n$. \end{definition} \begin{remark} The set $S$ is usually of the form $\{0,1\}^d$ for some integer $d$.
+A condenser is \emph{explicit} if it is computable in polynomial time in $n$. \end{definition} \begin{myremark}[] The set $S$ is usually of the form $\{0,1\}^d$ for some integer $d$.
 Here, it is convenient to take sets $S$ not of this form to obtain permutation extractors.
-Note also that an extractor is an $(n,k) \to_{\e} (m,m)$ condenser. \end{remark}
+Note also that an extractor is an $(n,k) \to_{\e} (m,m)$ condenser. \end{myremark}

 \begin{definition}[Permutation condenser] A family $\{P_y\}_{y \in S}$ of permutations of $\{0,1\}^n$ is an $(n,k) \to_{\e} (n', k')$ \emph{strong permutation condenser} if the function $P^C: (x,y) \mapsto P^C_y(x)$ where $P_y^C(x)$ refers to the first $n'$ bits of $P_y(x)$ is an $(n,k) \to_{\e} (n',k')$ strong condenser.